Action of Second Continental Congress, July 4, 1776.

 refused to pass other Laws for

-the Accommodation of large Districts of People,
+Accommodation of large Districts of People,

 unless those People would relinquish